Loading

 Is Ford Fusion front wheel or rear wheel?

-The Ford Fusion is primarily a front-wheel drive vehicle.
-This means that the engine's power is directed to the front wheels, which are responsible for both steering and propulsion.
-The FWD configuration is advantageous for several reasons:
+The Ford Fusion is a front-wheel-drive vehicle.
+This means that the engine's power is delivered to the front wheels, which are responsible for both steering and propelling the car forward.
+The Fusion does not have a rear-wheel-drive configuration.

 Is the 2015 Ford Fusion front or rear wheel drive?